ImZaharias/ImZaharias/README.md

 ## 🌱 About Me

-- Salesforce Developer at Deloitte, focusing on Apex, Flows, and data management
-- Currently pursuing my **MSc in Informatics** at the University of Piraeus
-- Graduate of the **Coding Factory**, a 6-month software development bootcamp by AUEB
-- BSc Forestry (TEI of Central Greece) – academic background that shaped my analytical skills
+- 🌿 **BSc Forestry** (TEI of Central Greece) – my first academic path
-- 6 years in the Greek Armed Forces – discipline, teamwork, adaptability
+- 🎖 **6 years in the Greek Armed Forces (Special Forces)** – discipline, teamwork, adaptability
+- 🎓 Transitioned into tech through the **Coding Factory bootcamp (AUEB)** and my ongoing **MSc in Informatics (UniPi)**
-- Previously worked as a **Data Entry Agent** at eFood — now building my career in tech
+- 💼 Worked as a **Data Entry Agent at eFood** – applying attention to detail and data management
+- 💻 Now a **Salesforce Developer at Deloitte** – working on an internal support project, focusing on Apex, Flows, and data management
-- I enjoy building things, solving problems, and improving every day
+- 🚀 Passionate about building solutions, solving problems, and continuous learning

 ---